Updated by John Peters November 2019, originally published November 2018

 Senders who are laser-focused on their most engaged subscribers are the ones who cut through the noise and are least likely to experience issues when sending their holiday email marketing campaigns.

-If you don’t pay close attention to your email marketing strategy this time of year, you can expect issues that don’t have technical solutions: inbox placement is tied directly to your sender reputation, which is dictated by your list health, list management, and sending volumes.
+If you don’t pay close attention to your email marketing strategy this time of year, you can expect issues that don’t have technical solutions: inbox placement is tied directly to your sender reputation, which is dictated by audience engagement, list health, list management, and sending consistency.

 You won’t see your share of holiday revenue if your emails don’t get in front of your audience, so taking the time to consider the ways you can improve your deliverability this season will improve your results and ultimately lead to your best holiday season yet.